 A bad marriage, and the negativity that comes along with it, can put a major damper on your day-to-day life.
 When the source of that negativity has flown the coop, you'll be able to appreciate all the positive things your life has to offer.

 Divorce Gives You Incentive to Get Your Finances in Order

 For many people, marriage and the financial boost that comes along with it can mean you're living beyond your individual, personal means.
 When your spouse's income or inherited wealth are gone, however, you'll be forced to create a budget of your own.
 Luckily, in your 40s, you still have plenty of time to save for retirement.

 You'll Have to Make an Effort Not to Be Lonely

-Forcing yourself to not be lonely, even when you’re alone, is a seriously valuable skill in the long run.
-When you get divorced in your 40s, you’ll either have to figure out how to make new friends or learn ways to feel less lonely during those times you’re on your own.
+Forcing yourself to not be lonely, even when you're alone, is a seriously valuable skill in the long run.
+When you divorce at 40, you'll either have to figure out how to make new friends or learn ways to feel less lonely during those times you're on your own.

 You Can Break Bad Relationship Habits

 There's no time like the present to break those bad relationship habits that have kept you down.
 Whether your partners are habitual cheaters or you just don't listen to each other, getting divorced in your 40s can put an end to those bad habits.
 Better yet, you'll have plenty of time to build new, healthy ones in their place.

 Having a spouse often means that certain things are their sole responsibility, like cooking, cleaning, or paying bills.
 Getting divorced in your 40s means you're old enough to not be willing to trade in home-cooked meals for ramen every night, but are still young enough to quickly learn how to do all the things your spouse once did for you.